-Next, you’ll be presented with Wages Owed for the employee’s last pay period which is calculated using the final day of employment.
-You can then enter Additional Wages Owed (bonuses/commission), the employee’s remaining unused PTO Balance, as well as the final Payment Date (Penalty for Late Payment).
-Be advised, according to the California Department of Industrial Relations, you can be assessed a waiting time penalty of a day's wages for each day the wages remain unpaid, for up to 30 calendar days.
+Next, you’ll see with Wages Owed for the employee’s last pay period which is calculated using the final day of employment you entered.
+You can then enter other payments due to the employee, including Additional Wages Owed (bonuses/commission), the employee’s remaining unused PTO Balance, as well as the final Payment Date (Penalty for Late Payment).
+Be advised, according to the California Department of Industrial Relations, you can incur a waiting time penalty of a day's wages for each day the wages remain unpaid, for up to 30 calendar days.

 We'll then show you the last paycheck calculations including both the gross and net amounts.
 The net amount is what needs to be paid to the employee on their last day by paper check.
 Justworks will handle the tax payments like any other taxable payment.

 Laws in California require that employees be paid their owed wages at the time of termination.
 Unless an employee resigns with less than 72 hours' notice, the final pay is always due at the time of separation, no matter what.
 If an employee resigns with less than 72 hours' notice, the employer has 72 hours (including weekends) to pay the employee their final paycheck.
 This means that if an employer chooses to let an employee go, or if the employee provides the employer with more than 72 hours notice, the employer is responsible for paying the employee all due wages at the time of termination by paper check.
 Final pay may be paid via direct deposit only if the employee has voluntarily authorized (in writing) such deposit, and the customer has enough advanced notice of the termination of employment or resignation to allow for processing of a direct deposit final paycheck to be deposited on the employee's last day of work.